Aftermath of the Bahraini uprising (April–June 2011): 29–31 May

 On 29 May, Nabeel Rajab was prevented from traveling to Beirut to attend an IFEX meeting by airport security forces.
 In reaction, Nabeel Rajab protested briefly outside airport.

 On 31 May, Hamad Al Khalifa, King of Bahrain asked for dialogue without preconditions to begin early July of this year.
 He was quoted saying:

 We instruct both the executive and legislative branches to call for a dialogue.
 Comprehensive, serious dialogue – without preconditions – to begin early July of this year.
 Recommendations of the dialogue are to be submitted to us and be presented to the constitutional institutions.

 The same day, the military court (of Bahrain Defence Force) issued an order for Nabeel Rajab president of Bahrain Centre for Human Rights, Ali Salman head of Al Wefaq, Bahrain's biggest political party and 3 of Al Wefaq's resigned MPs: head of the block Abdul-Jalil Khalil, former vice president of lower parliament room Khalil Al-Marzooq and former vice president of legalization committee Mohammed Al-Mizaal.
-The order accused Nabeel Rajab for spreading false news and statements about the situation in Bahrain and promoting to hate and disrespect a specific sect. (see picture).
+The order accused Nabeel Rajab for spreading false news and statements about the situation in Bahrain and promoting to hate and disrespect a specific sect.
 He was also accused to humiliating king of Bahrain.
 All of them were released on the same day.